DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/03chapter2.md

 [^16]: We use the English word 'apparatus' for the French word
     'dispositif' following the translators of Giorgio Agamben, *Qu'est-ce qu'un dispositif?*, Paris: Payot & Rivages, 2007,
-    translated: Giorgio Agamben, *\"What Is an Apparatus?\" And Other Essays*, Meridian, Crossing Aesthetics, Stanford, Calif: Stanford University Press, 2009.
+    translated: Giorgio Agamben, *'What Is an Apparatus?'
+And Other Essays*, Meridian, Crossing Aesthetics, Stanford, Calif: Stanford University Press, 2009.
 This word can be translated in many different ways: 'apparatus', 'device', 'machinery', 'construction'